 - Verify: Prompts you to verify the value, useful when you have a preset.

 - Preset: Inserts a default value, but you can edit it if you set the ATTDIA system variable to 1.

-- Multiple Lines: This is also new for AutoCAD 2008 and not shown above.
-It allows an attribute to contain multiple lines of text.
+- Multiple Lines: Allows an attribute to contain multiple lines of text.
 You can also format attributes in a simplified text editor.

 In the Attribute section, specify the Tag, which is like a field/column name for the attribute.
 For example, enter Cost if the attribute will contain cost information.
 The tag is converted to uppercase and cannot contain spaces or exclamation points.

 Enter a prompt, which is similar to the tag, but can contain spaces.